roderickescobar/but-thats-none-of-my-business/README.md

 ## Getting Started
 [Small Business Guidance](https://www.business.wa.gov/site/alias__business/880/small-business-guide--run.aspx)
+* Provides a comprehensive instructions on running your small business in Washington

 ## Taxes
 Small business owners may not have to file taxes if their gross income is less than $28,000 per year.
 However, they may have to change their status to *'Active non-reporting'*.